Kingxukai/linux/Documentation/hwmon/thmc50.rst

 Author: Krzysztof Helt <krzysztof.h1@wp.pl>

-This driver was derived from the 2.4 kernel thmc50.c source file.
+This driver was derived from the woke 2.4 kernel thmc50.c source file.

 Credits: